-During Dine Brands Global's second-quarter earnings call, for example, Applebee’s president John Cywinski said the company has experienced its best sustained performance in more than 10 years and is stealing share from competitors while outperforming all segments on both traffic and sales.
-He attributes off-premise as a major driver of this success — to-go sales, specifically, grew by 31% during Q2.
-Delivery is now offered in more than 500 Applebee’s restaurants, and Cywinski said the company expects that number to increase "meaningfully" by the end of the year.
+During Dine Brands Global's second-quarter earnings call for 2018, for example, Applebee’s president John Cywinski said the company had experienced its best sustained performance in more than 10 years and was stealing share from competitors while outperforming all segments on both traffic and sales.
+He attributed off-premise as a major driver of this success — to-go sales, specifically, grew by 31% during Q2 2018.
+Delivery was offered in more than 500 Applebee’s restaurants as of Q2 2018.

 Applebee's sister chain, IHOP, also experienced positive results from its off-premise strategy.
-President Darren Rebelez said the average check for online orders increased by about 8% during Q2, while to-go sales now account for 7% of total sales.
-To pad these off-premise numbers even more, IHOP is rolling out delivery and expects 1,000 restaurants to be on the DoorDash platform by the end of the year.
+President Darren Rebelez said the average check for online orders increased by about 8% during Q2 2018, while to-go sales accounted for 7% of total sales.

 "Also, on delivery, we believe it's simply a transaction with the guest.
 We try to build a relationship with them and that's hard to do through delivery."

 Senior director of communications and public affairs, Texas Roadhouse